VinEdw/dm42-programs/README.md

 Take the input matrix and the given modulus on the stack, and perform the `MOD` operation on each element of the matrix.
 Return the new matrix.

+### `MINOR`

+Remove from the input matrix the specified row and column, returning the minor matrix.

 ### `PRIME`

 Append on the stack the lowest, positive, non-one factor of the input integer on the stack.